laro/Cilia/README.md

 ## Introduction
 - **Cin**,
-  as in "cinema" or "sin
+  as in "cinema" or "sin"
     - The names [D](https://dlang.org/), [C2](http://c2lang.org/), [Cone](https://cone.jondgoodwin.com/), and [Cpp2](https://github.com/hsutter/cppfront#cppfront) were already taken `¯\_(ツ)_/¯`.
 - "Improved" C++
     - with a **simplified** syntax,